JohnRahaghi/PBC-TEST/Phase 1 Problem ID and Evaluation.md

 •	How does it fit into OFCIO/individual team goals?

-•	What evidence is there to warrant such a policy and how was it gathered (data, meetings, etc)?
+•	What evidence is there to warrant such a policy, and how was it gathered (data, meetings, etc)?

 •	What policies, laws, or statutes exist that relate to the above issue?